Parames1227/federated-identity-search-platform/README.md

 # Federated Identity & Search Platform (High-Performance Discovery Service)
-/* Currently it is only fir restaurants, Later I'll add more */
+/* Currently it is only for restaurants, Later I'll add more */

 This project is a microservices-based backend platform designed for large-scale, high-speed entity discovery and secure identity management.
 It serves as a comprehensive demonstration of performance optimization, advanced data indexing, and enterprise security protocols using a modern Java/Spring Boot stack.